shrivathsap/advent_of_code/2024/day13/readme.md

 This was easy, just a linear alebra problem.
 Moreover, all of them were invertible matrices.
 I have a case to check whether a matrix is not invertible, but at the moment it does nothing.

-The input consists of lines
+The input consists of lines of the form
 ```
 Button A: X+94, Y+34
 Button B: X+22, Y+67